NarayanMahadevan/MakeTechEzResources/markdown/GK_EnterpriseArchPlan/GK_BPM_PDF_eBook.md

 4. **Business Event Processor** is used to send, receive and process message events for asynchronous process communication.
 Business Event Processor enables an organization to set Rules and Timers to detect and send events taking place during the execution of the Business Process Model as well as receive and process messages to trigger relevant business processes.
 More details in Business Event Processing.

 5. **Analytics Engine** assists in **Predictive Analytics** to create prediction models for future process activities, real-time analysis and reporting.
-Analytics Engine is also useful for **Postmortem Analytics** of process models to view inefficiencies and bottlenecks measured against key performance indicators (KPIs).
+Analytics Engine is also useful for **Postmortem Analytics** of process models to view inefficiencies and bottlenecks measured against key performance indicators (KPIs). </br>

+#
-#### Designer Toolbox
+### Designer Toolbox

 Designer Toolbox enables process modeling, business rule definition, event specifications, definition of  key performance indicators (KPI’s), process development, and design of user interfaces.
-Most BPM Vendors have separate  designer tool for Business People and Technical People.</br></br>
+Most BPM Vendors have separate  designer tool for Business People and Technical People.

-#### Process Monitoring Tool
+### Process Monitoring Tool

-Process Monitoring Tool is part of designer tool to generate the monitoring models necessary for run-time monitoring of BPM processes together with reporting and analysis facilities, executive dashboards, etc.</br></br>
+Process Monitoring Tool is part of designer tool to generate the monitoring models necessary for run-time monitoring of BPM processes together with reporting and analysis facilities, executive dashboards, etc.

-#### Metadata Repository
+### Metadata Repository

 Metadata Repository that contains process repository, rules and events repository.
 For appropriate management of repository, its important that BPM platform supports version control, hierarchical categorization, search, and role-based security for controlled access.

-#
 <a name="bpm_prcs_simulation"/></a>
-#### Process Simulation
+### Process Simulation

 Process Simulation component allows to test your processes before going live with them.
 Its also useful to run the processes through what-if scenarios for adjustments and fine-tuning of the model.
 Process simulation is one of the iterative steps in the development of an effective BPM system.
-Typically the importance is discovered by analyzing the results of the simulation, making necessary changes, and rerunning the simulation — possibly several times.</br></br>
+Typically the importance is discovered by analyzing the results of the simulation, making necessary changes, and rerunning the simulation — possibly several times.
-#### Document Management
+### Document Management
 Document Management component provides a system for storing and securing electronic documents, images, and other files.
 Full text search and quick content filters ensure one can quickly find key documents to share in processes and tasks.
-Version Control, Sharing, Document Generation, Mobile Access, etc are other key features of Document Management System.</br></br>
+Version Control, Sharing, Document Generation, Mobile Access, etc are other key features of Document Management System.

-#### Integration Component
+### Integration Component
 Integration Component that integrates easily using SOA, Web Services, Messaging Systems, etc to enterprise systems as well as external systems.
 This is important to protect the investments done by enterprise on Technology Assets and leverage them to create an Integrated BPM Solution.
 <a name="bpm_process_design"/></a>
 ## Process Design